khushisingh39/Virtual-Calculator/README.md

 **3. Gesture-based input:** Maps hand gestures to calculator button presses.

-**4. Basic arithmetic operations:** Supports addition, subtraction, multiplication, and division.
+**4. Basic arithmetic operations:** Supports addition, subtraction, multiplication, division and exponentiation.

 **5. Clear and delete functions:** Allows users to clear the entire equation or delete the last character.